vpsfreecz/vpsadmin/README.md

 - `UserAccount` - per-user payment-related settings
 - `UserPayment` - accepted user payments, may be created from `IncomingPayment`

+It also extends daily report e-mails' with variable `payments`, containing lists of incoming payments and accepted user payments.

 ## Usage
 To fetch incoming payments from the bank, use rake task `vpsadmin:payments:fetch`: